 Regulatory Issues (5)

-Studies the requirements set forth by OSHA, MSHA, and the EPA relating to diesel fueled automotive and industrial equipment.
-Content to include current laws, preferred practices and case studies of industrial accidents.
-Prerequisite: DET B300.
+Studies the requirements set forth by governing agencies, such as: DOE/EPA, MSHA, OSHA, and Labor and Industries relating to diesel fueled automotive and industrial equipment.
+Prerequisite: enrollment in BAS-DT or by permission.

-Metallurgy & Fabrication (5)
+Metalwork & Fabrication (5)